nsaje/dotfiles/README.md

    ```
 5. Visit `localhost:{your local port}` and you should be running your PR backend and frontend on production data.

+**Note** Authentication with a Google account might not work.
+In that case add another non-google user and give it the following permissions:

+* "Staff status" (if admin is needed)
+* Groups:
+  - Account management - internal
+  - All accounts - can see and manage all accounts
+  - Public - default for all new accounts

 ## Database migrations - adding field with a default value to a high-throughput table